 1. Get Three Bids

 Why get three bids?
 There is only one reason for this: you will learn a lot.
 Not all professionals are the same.
 Not all professionals are motivated by the same things.
 Just as I could have easily spent 900% more on a sewer pipe replacement, so, too, can you potentially spend way more money than you probably should on legal work.
 In my experience, the cost of legal work varies significantly from firm to firm.
 Some attorneys charge their usual hourly rate just for sitting in their car and driving to and from court or mediation.
 Others are more scrupulous.
 Utah has an abundance of lawyers.
-Research family law lawyers in your area, ask friends and family members for names and/or recommendations, and generate a list of at least three (3) available attorneys.
+Do some research on the method of divorce that is right for you.
+Are you looking for a collaborative divorce?
+An uncontested divorce?
+Do you want to handle your own divorce, DIY?
+Or, will you look for a mediation lawyer to mediate your dispute?
+Then look for family law attorneys in your area.
+Ask friends and family members for names and/or recommendations, and generate a list of at least three (3) available utah divorce attorneys.

 Once you have gathered some names, schedule a consultation, ask them questions, and get an estimate.
-Many family law attorneys in Utah give free or low-cost consultations (such as $25, $35, or $50 for a one hour consultation).
-Unless you have a lot of disposable money, do not pay an attorney his or her ordinary billable rate for an initial consultation, as you could easily spend $200 or more for this.
+Many Utah family law attorneys give free or low-cost consultations (such as $50, or $100 for a one hour consultation).
+Unless you have a lot of disposable money, do not pay an attorney his or her ordinary billable rate for an initial consultation, as you could easily spend hundreds of dollars for this.

 2. Ask for a Roadmap/Plan and Estimate